 Student-Initiated Withdrawal from the University

-A student who fails to attend classes or leaves the University for any reason must formally withdraw through the Office of the University Registrar.
+A student who fails to attend classes or leaves the University for any reason must formally withdraw through the Office of Integrated Student Servicesr.
 Withdrawal from the University means that student status is discontinued.
 A withdrawn student is no longer eligible to earn credit for courses, independent studies, and internships for which the student still has an evaluation of Incomplete at the time of withdrawal.
 Students who intend to withdraw from AULA voluntarily should discuss the decision and implications for their incomplete work with their faculty advisor.
-A student must notify the Registrar in writing of the intention to withdraw, in a letter or on a withdrawal form.
-Students on financial aid must also consult the Assistant Director of Financial Aid.
+A student must notify the Office of Integrated Student Services in writing of the intention to withdraw, in a letter or on a withdrawal form.
+Students on financial aid must also consult the AULA's Associate Director of Financial Aid.
 Students who have received Federal Student Loans must arrange with the Financial Aid Office for an exit interview.

-Students who withdraw during the first eight weeks of the quarter or first sixteen weeks of the semester are entitled to a prorated refund of tuition which will be calculated based on the date the ISS office received the student’s written notification of his/her intention to withdraw.
+Students who withdraw during the first eight weeks of the quarter or first sixteen weeks of the semester are entitled to a prorated refund of tuition which will be calculated based on the date the Office of Integrated Student Services received the student’s written notification of his/her intention to withdraw.

 Non-matriculated status applies to students who are not enrolled in a degree program but have been admitted to take one or more AULA classes.
 Non-matriculated students receive lowest priority to enroll and may not be permitted in all classes.
 Non-matriculated students must register during the late registration period.
 They are not eligible for financial aid and may not register for independent studies.

 If a non-matriculated student subsequently wishes to enter Antioch University Los Angeles to work toward a degree, the student must apply for admission and be formally accepted.
 Credit earned while non-matriculating can be transferred to an AULA degree program.
 See the Admissions Page information about applying for non-matriculated status.